gun2rin/compo-plan/README.md

-Demo symfony app with docker
+Demo symfony app with docker / built for compo programmers
 =========

 Docker and docker-compose required to be installed